build-on-aws/java-fm-playground/README.md

 # 🎮 Java FM Playground

 Welcome to the Java Foundation Model (FM) Playground!
-This is your go-to sample application for exploring how to utilize **Amazon Bedrock** using Java environment.
+This is your go-to sample application for exploring how to utilize **Amazon Bedrock** using Java.

 > 🚨 **Note:** This is a sample application and not intended for production use.
 It's all about learning and experimenting!